LukeVanHouten/nfl-draft-score/README.md

  - Lenoir Rhyne/Lenoir-Rhyne
  - S.F.
 Austin/Stephen F. Austin
  - Angelo St./Angelo State (TX)
+ - UTSA/Texas-San Antonio
+ - UTEP/Texas-El Paso
+ - UConn/Connecticut
+ - ULM/La-Monroe
+ - FIU/Florida International
+ - FAU/Florida Atlantic
+ - UCF/Central Florida
+ - Mid.
+Tennessee St./Middle Tennessee
+More
+All instances of "State" were replaced with "St."

 The code to find more similar schools is in `similar names.txt`, but the only problematic ones are the ones listed above.
+This code also missed a lot of the duplicates, specifically the ones under Angelo St. in the list above.
+This is because `agrep()` isn't able to get "Florida International" from "FIU" for example.